11 Tax Deductions You Could Be Claiming

 It Pays to Keep Tax Receipts Organised

 Receipts for a whole year’s worth of expenditure can seem pretty overwhelming, regardless of whether they’re digital or paper.
 But simple document box files and expanding files can make a huge difference to prepping your return.
 Start a new box file or folder for each month, so when tax time comes around, everything is already filed in the one place.
-Remember, too, that you’re expected to keep files for five years from the time you lodge your tax return, so if you do have lots of paper records, archive boxes are just the ticket.
+Remember, too, that you’re expected to keep files for five years, whether you’re an employee or a business, so if you do have lots of paper records, archive boxes are just the ticket.

 Don’t Forget!
 There Are Benefits to Claiming Tax Deductions

 If you’re wondering whether it's worth the effort of claiming, the answer is yes.
 Some of the claims might seem small but they add up pretty quickly.
-Last year, the ATO experienced a dramatic surge in people lodging their tax returns early.
+In recent years the ATO experienced a dramatic surge in individuals lodging their tax returns early.
 Just three weeks after the end of the 2018/19 financial year, it had returned a total of $3.1 billion to taxpayers.
-On average, each person received a refund of $2381 – which is a lot of spare cash to splash on new office supplies and work-related items to set you up for the year ahead.
+On average, each person received a refund of $2391 – which is a lot of spare cash to splash on new office supplies and work-related items to set you up for the year ahead.